 The school adopts a systematic synthetic phonics approach to teaching reading throughout the school.
-The school follows Little Wandle Letters and Sounds Revised as a programme throughout Reception and Year 1.
+The school follows Little Wandle Letters and Sounds Revised as a programme throughout Reception, Year 1 and Year 2 as appropriate.
 Every class has a daily phonics lesson following the programme and children are assessed half-termly to check their progress.
-Children requiring extra support receive additional phonics through the Little Wandle Keep-Up programme.
+Children requiring extra support receive additional phonics through the Little Wandle Keep-Up or Rapid Catch-Up programmes.
 As children develop their decoding skills they are introduced to reading books in line with their phonic understanding.
 The school uses texts from Little Wandle Big Cat Phonics to enable children practise the skills learned in class and read with a trained adult 2-3 times per week in school before the children take their book to read at home.
 As the children finish their phonics instruction, they use a wider range of schemes to support their reading including Big Cat, ORT and non-reading scheme books.
-The development of teaching spelling uses Little Wandle Letters and Sounds alongside guidance from Support for Spelling (DfE) in Year 2.